A Guide to Personal Knowledge Management with Capacities

 Let’s have a look at three types in particular: images, weblinks, and tweets.

 Capacities supports them as first-class citizens.
-That means they are stored as entities in their corresponding database.
+That means they are stored as objects in their corresponding database.

 Before I explain how to add each type specifically, here are some general tips for working with media in Capacities.